-At this point the Tip-Tilt mirror of the FE is used to remove the star from behing the fibre (while keeping the telescope pointed) and in this position measure the FWHM of the star as imaged on the TCCD.
-This measurement provides an estimation of the Image Quality (IQ) as seen at the entrance of the spectrograph and can be used to estimate slit losses accurately.
-On a second step, a feedback loop is activated using the TT mirror.
-The baricenter of the star on the TCCD is measured and compared with the position of the fiber; if these difffer, a correction factor is applied on the TT to put the star on the fiber position.
+If FWHM measurement is enabled, the Tip-Tilt mirror in the FE is used to move the star from behing the fibre (while keeping the telescope pointing to the star) and in this position measure the FWHM of the star on the TCCD.
+This provides an estimation of the Image Quality (IQ) as seen at the entrance of the spectrograph and can be used to estimate slit losses accurately.
+The measurement takes approximately 40s.

+Afterwards, a feedback loop is activated using the TT mirror.
+The barycenter of the star is measured on the TCCD and compared with the position of the fiber; if these differ, a correction factor is applied on the TT to put the star on the fiber position.
 For efficiency, the TCCD is windowed over an area approximately 5" by 5" accross.
-This procedure ensures a real-time correction of the position on the star, positioning it behind the fiber and minimizing centering errors.
-At this point in the acquisition the TIO/NA can enable or disable this positive feedback mechanism, called Field Stabilization before passing into the Integration phase.
+This procedure is looped to ensure a real-time correction of the position on the star, positioning it behind the fiber and minimizing centering errors.
+At this point in the acquisition the TIO/NA can enable or disable this positive feedback mechanism, called Field Stabilization, before passing into the Integration phase.